This post may contain affiliate links. Please read our disclosure policy.

 - Prep the corn.
 Remove the husks and the silk, the thin, silky strands that cling to the ears of corn.

-- Fill a large pot with 6 cups of water and bring to a rolling boil over high heat.
+- Fill a large pot with water and bring to a rolling boil over high heat.

 - Stir in the milk, butter, honey and salt.